The Bernstein File – German Edition – Genre: Action, Thriller – Similiar to Jason Bourne, Central Intelligence

-First chapter from the novel: ‘The Bernstein File’
+This is the first chapter of the novel: ‘The Bernstein File’

 Main Characters: Marie von Bernstein, Eadweard Fitzwilliam, Gernot von Bernstein